The 4th action plan of CIPEL is articulated around three main strategic axes, 12 themes and 29 actions

 TO ESTABLISH AN OVERVIEW OF THE PROGRESS OF THE RENATURATION OF THE LAKE AND RIVER BANKS AND TO ENCOURAGE RENATURATION

 In the case of Lake Geneva, where the anthropization of the shoreline is particularly high (one of the highest of the large Alpine lakes), the restoration of its natural transitional environments is an essential long-term challenge, the importance of which will increase with the effects of climate change.

 On the watercourses of the Lake Geneva basin, diagnoses of the current state exist and have made it possible to prioritize the actions to be undertaken.
 Thus, renaturation programs, including the restoration of fish migration, have been developed and actions have been undertaken for several years, but there are still many projects to be completed.
 These efforts will have to be continued and probably significantly increased to respond to the foreseeable effects of ongoing climate change.

 Aquatic vegetation / Lake Geneva shoreline / Renaturation

 CONTINUE TO COMMUNICATE ON THE STATE AND IMPORTANCE OF THE NATURAL ENVIRONMENT AT THE LEVEL OF LAKE GENEVA

-The shores of Lake Geneva have a great deal of residual natural wealth that needs to be preserved and renatured.
-The landscapes of the lake and its shores make it a very popular holiday destination but also a place that is very conducive to many human activities.
-In a context of strong urbanisation pressure, preserving and restoring the environmental balance is a priority.
+The shores of Lake Geneva present a great residual natural wealth to be preserved and renatured.
+The landscapes of the lake and its shores make it a very popular vacation spot, but also a place very conducive to many human activities.
+In a context of strong urbanization pressure, preserving and restoring the environmental balance is a priority.